nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       textbook_message: |
         This book will be a good reference for the project, particularly if you choose to use a container-based architecture to build your API and web components.

-        Several copies of this book will also be available for use in Monroe Hall Rm 413 for the duration of the semester.
+        Several copies of this book will also be available for use in Monroe Hall Rm 413 for the duration of the semester. **You DO NOT need to buy this book**, but it is a good reference if you can afford it.
       isbn_url: https://isbnsearch.org/isbn/9781491983645
       companion_site: http://shop.oreilly.com/product/0636920072768.do
     -